mnojz/easy-ytd-protocol/readme.md

 to check goto youtube open any video or song, refresh the video page, now ytd-download button will appear next to share button click on it and click on download,

-if video is downloading congratulation, otherwise, throw everything you just did to garbage, and go for better tools like stacher.io for downloading not only youtube but many other websites easily,
+if video is downloading congratulation, otherwise, you made mistake at some point, either try again or go for better tools like stacher.io for downloading it works not only on youtube but many other websites easily,

-browser extension is under construction so you might need to refresh the page if ytd-download button is not showing